 Hi Miss Leo,Maybe this weekend I can do a head comparison using FnF Francie and my original childhood Francie.
 Maybe I'll even be motivated to debox (enough) my WB Francie to include her in the comparison as well.
 I haven't noticed a difference in the head sculpts.
 They all (the three I've mentioned) appear alike to me, but you never know until you really examine them up close and personal.
 I'll try to do that this weekend.FnF Francie is on a slim body similar to the original or identical to the original Francie's body, but I will let you know for sure when I do the comparison.
 She has shapely legs.
 Mattel may have used the Silkstone body for this one (and now that I think about it, they probably did).
 I'll compare my AA Silkstone Barbie's body with FnF Francie's when I post the comparison.
 You have created another blog!FnF Francie's head is as firm as her body, so I am going to conclude that the head is also Silkstone.
 With reference to articulation, of course it would be nice.
 If she were articulated, she could not be called a true reproduction of the original doll, however.
 Stay tuned for the weekend post that you have written through me. :-)dbg

 Congrats on getting your Francie!
 Mine is here also and I'm in the process of pulling her out of her box.Lena

 Thank you, Lena!
 Congratulations to you, too.
 I hope you love her as much as I do mine.
 I'm still trying to work with her hair. dbg

 I'm so glad you love her!!!
 When I first say her picuture I almost fell out the chair!
 I'm so loving the fuschia.
 I was on the fence about her for a minure but I love your comparison.
 Thanks!

+Thank you!
 Your comments are appreciated!